Applied-Language-Technology/website/source/tmc.rst

 Logging in to TMC
 =================

-To use TMC, you need to register as a user on the `mooc.fi <https://mooc.fi>`_ website.
+To use TMC, you need to first register as a user on the `mooc.fi <https://mooc.fi>`_ website.

 Next, open a new Terminal from the :ref:`JupyterLab Launcher <jupyterlab>` to access the command line interface.